2 killed in plane crash near Raleigh-Durham airport identified

 RALEIGH, N.C. — Two people were killed when a plane disappeared on radar and crashed as it was approaching Raleigh-Durham International Airport, according to Highway Patrol.

-Dr. Harvey Partridge, 72, of Terra Ceia Florida, and Patricia Partridge, 72, of Terra Ceia Florida, were killed when a Piper PA-32 crashed, according to a Raleigh-Durham International Airport news release.
+Dr. Harvey Partridge, 72, of Terra Ceia, Florida, and Patricia Partridge, 72, of Terra Ceia, Florida, were killed when a Piper PA-32 crashed, according to a Raleigh-Durham International Airport news release.

+Dr. Harvey Partridge was the founder of Partridge Animal Hospital and an experienced pilot, according to a statement the animal hospital released.

+"Dr. Partridge was a truly wonderful doctor and advocate for animals, and he and his wife will be terribly missed by our staff and clients.
+Our thoughts and prayers go out to his family, and we appreciate your understanding during this difficult time," the animal hospital said.

 At 10:02 a.m., crews found the plane near the Reedy Creek multi-use trail at Umstead State Park, the airport announced at a Monday news conference.
 The public is asked to avoid the area until further notice.